PDWG election process

 6. Notification of Candidates

-Candidate lists and biographical information is simultaneously posted on the Election section of the AFRINIC website.
-The website provides an online channel for anyone to voice support for any candidate during the open comment period.
+The candidate list and biographical information shall be simultaneously posted on the AFRINIC website.
+The website will provide an online channel for anyone to voice support for any candidate during the open comment period.

 Voting shall be by simple show of hands.